 This month we have a special guest blog from Edward Simpson at RS Calibration.
 Morehouse welcomes guest blogs from others in the calibration industry.
-Edward is a seasoned Calibration and Technical Engineer working for RS Calibration Services.
+Edward is a seasoned Calibration and Technical Engineer.
 Edward has a knack for finding faults in machines and does not rest until they are rectified to perfection.
-He lives in Pleasanton, CA and can be contacted anytime for matters related to machines.
-Edward has written several articles for various magazines and we welcome his take on knowing a torque wrench better.
+He lives in Pleasanton, CA Edward has written several articles for various magazines and we welcome his take on knowing a torque wrench better.

 Know a Torque Wrench Better with this Ultimate Guide